ufidon/ca/mod2/pa.md

 - A simple processor where each clock cycle processes a complete instruction,
   - but cycle time is long, limiting the clock rate.
-- SEQ serves as a starting point for designing an efficient pipelined processor.
+- SEQ (sequential processor) serves as a starting point for designing an efficient pipelined processor.

 **Instruction Processing Stages**:
 1. **Fetch**: